we34ty/Tak-Playlist-Downloader/README.md

 - Retry-Failed.ps1
 - Move-Recovered.ps1

 Run them from PowerShell with the same options as the Bash scripts (see below for details).
-Archive recovery and internet disconnection handling are not available in the Windows version.
+Archive recovery is not available in the Windows version.

 ---